patternfly/training-scenarios/html-css/module-5/step1-instructions.md

 1) <strong>Copy code into the index.html file.</strong>

-Click the <strong>Copy to Editor</strong> button below to add html for a Card to the index.html file.
+Click the <strong>Copy to Editor</strong> button below to add html for a card to the `index.html` file.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-card pf-m-hoverable&quot;&gt;